 As for whether you should use flower or concentrate in your cooking, that is up to you.
 However, flowers may have less overwhelming effects as they tend not to have as much THC in them as most concentrates.
 Many concentrates may also lose their terpenes during the process of making them, which could be an added disadvantage.

 Use Tinctures Instead

 Tinctures can have many of the same effects as edibles, but in much more controllable doses.
 This is because you are using small drops, as opposed to ingesting an edible which may have uneven amounts of marijuana in them (i.e. one part of the brownie could be stronger than another part).

 Use Your Vaped Bud!

 Vaping is the most efficient way to extract the cannabinoids you want.
 However, there is still some of the cannabinoids you want left in the bud.
 You can use these remains to make oils/butter/tinctures and get the most out of your plant!
 Moreover, as you know much of the THC will be vaped, the effects won’t necessarily be as overwhelming.
 You’re effectively getting the best of both worlds using this method, as well as doubling up the potential of your flowers.

 We hope the above proves useful to you.
-Remember, if you respect the medical power of marijuana, it will treat you better!
+Remember, if you respect the possibilities of medical marijuana, it will treat you better!